Contact Burnham Law today!

 In this stage, both spouses can come to an agreement on their own using mediation or arbitration, or the case will go to a hearing in front of the judge and he or she will make the decisions.
 Once everything is settled and at least 90 days have passed since the petition was filed, the court will approve the decree of dissolution of marriage, which is legally binding and contains all of the agreements and terms of the divorce.
 Once approved, both parties are no longer married legally.

 Divorce impacts every area of your life, and it’s important that your rights and interests are protected throughout the process.
-Speak to an aggressive and strategic Colorado divorce attorney about your case as soon as possible, contact The Burnham Law Firm today.
+Speak to an aggressive and strategic Colorado divorce attorney about your case as soon as possible, contact Burnham Law today.